Bloomberg-Beta/Manual/Manual.md

 ### “The Deck”

 A demo is 50 times more useful than slides.
 One is a description of a thing, the other is the thing itself.
-Product is our sustenance; feed us.
+We look at your demo [the way a new user would](http://also.roybahat.com/post/82904179747/why-most-demos-confuse).

 We don’t like the idea of entrepreneurs spending lots of time making presentations.
 When we see “v36” in the filename of a presentation, it terrifies us.
 That said, we do value the work entrepreneurs do writing down their plans for their company, because it gives us a sense of:
 * How the team thinks